palmleon/DIANA-Recruitment/README.md

 # Probe-Tool

 In a Space Mission, Team DIANA deploys rovers on Mars to make analisis on rocks.
-Team DIANA CS department is planning to write Probe-Tool to collect information and manage the results on a high level.
+Team DIANA CS department is planning to write Probe-Tool to collect information and manage the results on a high level...
+But they don't know how!
+Can you help them?

 Probe-Tool consists of two parts.
 First part to find unique stones for each rover from the field and output them as stated.
 Second part is to make a command program which will take the input from the first part and show what is asked for.